Skip to main content

 Instructions

 Fetch, verify, and render a live host-domain signed VRP stay offer for exact dates and guest count.
 Verifies Ed25519 JWS against domain JWKS.
-Call after search returns a host domain, always before quoting final price or a booking link.
+Call after hemmabo_search_properties returns a host domain, or after verify_vacation_rental_node confirms a domain from outside search, always before quoting final price or a booking link.
 Read-only: must not lock a quote, create a booking, collect guest details, or start checkout.
-Route booking only to the signed direct_booking_url on the host domain.
+Route booking only to the signed direct_booking_url; fall back to hemmabo_booking_negotiate/hemmabo_booking_checkout only when this call returns no signed offer, for a configured non-VRP deployment, after explicit user confirmation.
 The parameters work as a set: pass the same domain, checkIn, checkOut and guests the guest used at search; checkIn must be strictly before checkOut, and the resulting night count — not the dates themselves — drives the signed price and the host capacity check, so changing either date re-prices the offer.
-Omit language to inherit the host default; it never affects price or availability.
+Always pass language as the guest's actual conversation language so the rendered widget matches the guest; it never affects the signed price or availability, only formatting.

 Input Schema